Jaland/godot-lobby-frontend/README.md

 # Deploying

-## Deploy Local
+## Deploying Local

 The easiest way to do local deployment of the frontend is using the Godot UI.
 The normal play button will create a running instance of your application that should work fine but you can also use the `Exported HTML` button to run the game in the browser.
-For the most part it should work the same in both, but there are some minor differences between using HTML5 and the normal build.
+For the most part it should work the same in both, but there are some [limitations](https://docs.godotengine.org/en/stable/tutorials/export/exporting_for_web.html) between using HTML5 and the normal build.
 Also using the `HTML` button you can have multiple instances of the app running in different windows which makes it easier to test the lobby systems.

-I have also provided a make files that allow for local deployment to an http server if desired.
+I have also provided a `make` files that allow for local deployment to an http server if desired using `make build-and-load`.

-> Note: This assumes you are running on a linux machine with `httpd` and `make` installed.
+> Note: The make command assumes you are running on a linux machine with `httpd` and `make` installed.
 But again using the Godot UI for testing is actually easier IMO.

-### Building with the Make File

-`make build` Creates the javascript program inside of the `target` directory

-`make load-site` Will copy over the files into `/var/www/html` which should be available on `localhost` by default (assuming you are using Fedora linux)

 ## Install on DigitalOcean

-While building locally is fun and easy(er), the idea of a a lobby service makes more sense when accessible over the internet.
-We can do that using the HTML5 builder, and pushing our static site onto a server with external connections.
-There are many inexpensive options for this nowadays such a Google Cloud, AWS has a free teir I think, or even locally if you are able to open up some ports on your router (I would not recommend this for security and difficulty reasons unless you really know what you are doing).
-I have decided to do my deployment using [Digital Ocean's Cloud](https://cloud.digitalocean.com/), just cause I found the UI to be pretty easy to understand and the pricing was pretty straight forward.
-And the rest of this section will assume that you are using `Digital Ocean Cloud` and `Github`.
+While building locally is fun and easy(er), the idea of a lobby service generally makes more sense when accessible over the internet.
+We can do that using the HTML5 builder to create a static site, and push it onto a server with external connections.
+There are many inexpensive options for this nowadays such a Google Cloud, AWS has a free tier I think, or even locally if you are able to open up some ports on your router (I would not recommend this for security and difficulty reasons unless you really know what you are doing).
+I have decided to do my deployment using [Digital Ocean's Cloud](https://cloud.digitalocean.com/), just cause I found the UI to be pretty easy to understand and the pricing was pretty straight forward (although not totally free).
+And the rest of this section will walk through how to do the deployment using `Digital Ocean Cloud` and `Github`.

-> Note that the frontend install does not actually cost anything to host since it is a static site.
+> Note that the frontend install does not actually cost anything to host since it is a static site (but the backend will cost a little bit).

 ### Prerequisites